 - You’ll see ‘Advance Options’.
 You’ll choose your username and password in here which will be for your WordPress website.
 While still in the ‘Advance Options, you’ll want to check “Automatically create a new database for this installation”, unless you already have a different database (if you don’t know, then you probably do not).

 And that’s it!
 You now have a hosted WordPress blog.
 You can access your blog at www.yourdomainname.com/wp-admin

 WordPress and Themes are a powerful package; the great thing about WordPress is that you don’t need to know much coding, if at all.
-Themes will make your website look a certain way, depending on which theme you choose, it’s like a skin that you apply to your website, or a phone case that you add to your phone.
+Themes will make your website look a certain way, depending on which theme you choose, it’s a skin that you apply to your website or a phone case that you add to your phone.